PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 emerge.
 This basis transform is thus a permutation, which is a unitary operation, that will cancel or go through trivially for linear algebra operations such as composing tensor maps (matrix multiplication) or tensor factorizations such as a singular value decomposition.
-For such linear algebra operations, we can thus directly act on these large matrices, which correspond to the diagonal blocks that emerge after a basis transform, provided that the partition of the tensor indices in domain and codomain of the tensor are in line with our needs.
+For such linear algebra operations, we can thus directly act on these diagonal blocks that emerge after a basis transform, provided that the partition of the tensor indices in domain and codomain of the tensor are in line with our needs.
 For example, composing two tensor maps amounts to multiplying the matrices corresponding to the same `c` (provided that its subblocks labeled by the different